openbmc/docs/designs/mctp/mctp-userspace.md

 MCTP design description, background and requirements.

-This document describes a userspace implementation of MCTP infrastructure, allowing a straightforward mechnism of supporting MCTP messaging within an OpenBMC system.
+This document describes a userspace implementation of MCTP infrastructure, allowing a straightforward mechanism of supporting MCTP messaging within an OpenBMC system.

 ## Proposed Design